 My four year-old does not share my love of speaking at a reasonable volume, arriving at events on time, or spicy buffalo sauce.
-Fortunately there are workarounds, like crispy baked chicken wings served with a side of teriyaki, buffalo sauce, ranch dressing, or bleu cheese . . . or a little of each.
+Fortunately there are workarounds, like crispy baked chicken wings served with a side of teriyaki, buffalo sauce, ranch dressing, or bleu cheese, so the whole family gets their favorite flavors.

 Now, if you’ve ever made my cauliflower pizza crust or quick chicken nuggets, you know that I love to figure out shortcuts for my family’s favorite recipes.
 When I can cut a step or two without affecting the final dish, it increases the odds that I’ll make it often instead of just on special occasions.
 That leads me to the most important part of this recipe: the simplicity!

 The Secret To Crispy Baked Chicken Wings

 There are, uh, a lot of opinions online about the best way to make baked chicken wings.
 Some recommend parboiling or steaming the wings before placing them in the oven, while others recommend coating the wings in baking powder and salt, then baking at low temps before raising the heat.

 The goal of both methods (parboiling/steaming and baking powder with low heat) is to gently melt away some of the fat so that the outside of the wings will crisp properly – that’s the secret to delicious oven-baked wings.

 Adding baking powder doesn’t affect the flavor, but it helps by changing the pH of the skin and drawing out moisture so that the skin crisps quickly.
 The reduced baking time needed to achieve crispness allows the meat inside to stay juicy and flavorful instead of becoming tough and overcooked.